mkkekkonen/HorseDbServer/README.md

 was an exercise in network programming with sockets.

-The server client was coded with with C++.
+The server was coded with with C++.

 I framed the messages by using fixed-size variables and arrays in both endpoints.
 I